cmanon/wp-strava/readme.txt

 = Shortcodes =

 [activity id=NUMBER] - add to any page or post.
-Shows a summary of the activity plus a map if a google maps key has been added.
+Shows a summary of the activity plus a map if a map key has been added.

 You should replace NUMBER with an activity ID from Strava.
 The easiest way to find it is from a Strava URL like https://www.strava.com/activities/1793155844 - where 1793155844 is the activity ID number.